Jeinzi/ReflowKit-BetaLayoutSoftware/README.md

 ## Usage
 To start the reflow process after setting the temperature profile, enter "doStart" in the console text prompt and hit enter.

+## Add Translation
+Translatable strings in source code are marked with tr().
+If you add new ones or modifiy existing strings, run lupdate (see build.sh).
+Translation is done by editing the *.ts files, for example using the Qt tool `linguist`.
+Afterwards, the .ts files have to be converted to .qm files, which build.sh also does automatically.
+New languages also have to be added to the .qrc and .pro files manually.

 ## UART
 The software uses the RS232 UART protocol to communicate with the device.